 What is the ultimate solution to body brokering in the drug rehab industry?

 Now you see that this problem hasn’t gone away with the passage of new laws, what is the next step?
 How do we resolve this crisis?
 How do we separate the good treatment providers from the swindlers?
 These are all fantastic questions that need urgent action.

 What is legal does not necessarily mean it is moral.
 Much of the patient brokering practice is a market response to the high supply/low demand for addiction treatment.
 Maybe creating a world in which drug use isn’t glamorized on full display is one way to start.
 We see the need for access to treatment services any time you visit low-income, poverty-stricken areas of major American cities.
 Addressing the root causes of poverty, mental illness and substance abuse is never a bad place to start.

-The people who enter treatment, with no intention of recovering also makes it harder for people who actually want to quit using drugs or alcohol to get the help they need.
-Think of all the wasted time, money and resources that go into the rehab shuffle.
+The people who enter treatment, with no intention of recovering also make it harder for people who actually want to quit using drugs or alcohol to get the help they need.
+Think of all the wasted time, money, and resources that go into the rehab shuffle.
 Many times the pursuit of profits blinds the world to the legitimate needs of people who need help the most.

 Many in the addiction treatment industry are relying on self-regulation.

 Treatment specialists, drug rehab clinicians, even drug rehab owners and operators have come forward to speak out against the unethical practices of others in the treatment industry.
 It’s not just parents and family members of lost loved ones.
 Though most internet forums spend a lot of time just pointing fingers at bad-actors in the industry, some have come up with more constructive ways of dealing with the problem from the inside out.